 The common message in the online research community appears to be that research and statistics are easy and can be executed by everyone.
 True, all kind of packages like Google Analytics or Convert make doing statistics that much easier.
 But still… you really need a brain to do it!

 Research methodology and simple descriptive statistics are not easy.
-In my first year of university, three quarters of the students failed their first (mainly descriptive) statistics exam.
+In my first year of university, three-quarters of the students failed their first (mainly descriptive) statistics exam.
 Also, my years of teaching made clear that mathematics and statistics are the most challenging subjects.
 It is hard!
 Executing research and analysing data without proper knowledge of both research designs and statistics can lead to serious misinterpretations in results.
 I will discuss 3 pitfalls:

 1. Doing statistics with small amounts of data

-I am not going to argue that statistical analysis with less than 30 observation is not possible, because there are tests (student T-test for example) specifically designed for doing just that.
+I am not going to argue that statistical analysis with less than 30 observation is not possible because there are tests (student T-test for example) specifically designed for doing just that.
 Still, one should be aware that small samples have limited power.
 This means that differences between two small samples will only be significant if the difference is obvious and large.
 For instance, if the old design of your checkout page did an average conversion of 2 % and the new design has a conversion rate of 20 %, then the difference will appear significant with 20 observations.
-But usually differences aren’t that obvious.
+But usually, differences aren’t that obvious.
 Small differences or nuances cannot be tested with small samples.

 More importantly, I really wonder whether you should do statistical analyses with a very small sample at all.
-I would always advice a qualitative approach if you have a sample of 15 individuals or less.
+I would always advise a qualitative approach if you have a sample of 15 individuals or less.
 In a qualitative research design you gather in-depth understanding of human behaviour.
 Ask open questions and try to discover why visitors of your website buy your products, (dis)like your design of read your posts.
 Analysing these answers (in a non-statistical manner) will be of great value to increase the conversion of your site.
 ‘Measuring the user experience’ actually gives a nice introduction to a more qualitative approach of user experience research.

 2. Representative sample